 As of August Hari has been in remission, we hope it stays this way but with any chronic illness the disease could flare up and come back.
 With continued research, our hope is that permanent remission could be Hari's future.

-There is no cure for arthritis – a painful and devastating disease - that is why I am participating in the Walk for Arthritis.
+There is no cure for arthritis, a painful and devastating disease, that is why we are participating in the Walk for Arthritis.

 As the prevalence of arthritis increases, so does the demand for investment into cutting-edge research, proactive advocacy and innovative information and support that will deliver better health outcomes for people affected by arthritis.

 This year the Walk for Arthritis is celebrating its 10th year - help make this the best year ever by joining the Walk for Arthritis community and supporting this important cause!